Suspected DUI Driver Arrested After Head-On Crash Leaves 6 With Major Injuries In North Highlands

 The Malibu contained the driver and five juvenile passengers, CHP said.
 All six were transported to the hospital with major, but non-life-threatening injuries CHP said.

-The driver of the Nissan was arrested at the scene under suspicion of driving under the influence of drugs.
+The driver of the Nissan, Brandon Davis Cowles, 26, was arrested at the scene under suspicion of driving under the influence of drugs.
+Cowles was booked into the Sacramento County Main Jail where he is being held without eligibility for bail.

 The identity of the driver has not been released.